Krupen/AutoplayVideos/README.md

 This library is created with the purpose to implement recyclerview with videos easily.
-This is the first version of the library and suggestions/contributions to optimize memory and CPU usage are most welcome to improvise the library.

 It is targeted at solving following problems: